michalk-k/Home-Assistant-TimscaleDB/docs/index.md

                                                                       now
 ```

-💡 Anticipating the facts: we will be able to query aggregation (lets say daily CAGG), getting real time data (like quering ltss table).
+💡 Anticipating the facts: we will be able to query aggregation (let's say daily CAGG), getting real-time data (like querying ltss table).

 ## Hypertables
-The TimescaleDB introduces new table engine, so-called hypertable.
+The TimescaleDB introduces a new table engine, so-called hypertable.
 For a lot of use cases, it behaves like a traditional table.
 The underlying architecture makes it a special type of table designed for efficient time-series storage and querying.

 **Hypertable Features:**